mmarinel/42RomaLuiss__Cpp02/README.md

 - If we set `w1 = 0, w2 = 1` we obtain point `C`
 - If we set `w1 = 0, w2 = 0` we obtain point `A`

 We notice that by playing with our weights we can get different vectors.

-Also, by the [parallelogram law](https://en.wikipedia.org/wiki/Parallelogram_law), we go towards the `AB` edge as our weights grow.
+In particular, by the [parallelogram law](https://en.wikipedia.org/wiki/Parallelogram_law),

+1. we go towards the `BC` edge as our weights grow in the range `[0, 1]`.
+2. we go beyond edges `AB` and/or `AC` when our weights are either or both negative

-Now, the point is to determine the conditions for which our point lies on the `AB` edge, so that we can state a constraint on the weights telling us whether our point is inside or outside the triangle.
+Now, the point is to determine the condition for which our point lies on the `AB` edge, so that we can state a constraint on the weights telling us whether our point is inside or outside the triangle.

 Let's picture a case when our point lies on the edge